denten-books/plain-text/main.md

 interpret, and to archive literature as text and document.
 I begin with several propositions then: one that the literary field, understand in broad terms, is expanding, and two, that with a quantitative expansion comes qualitative change in the material make-up of the literary text.
-Where I start with an argument for a broader conception of literature as an idea, I end with media history that traces the passage of literature from text to pixel.
+Where I start with a top-down, theoretical reconceptualization of literature as an epistemological category, I end with a bottom-up media history that traces the passage of pixel to text.

 #### Against aesthetics (ranty)